Hikmat Maleh Partner, Co-Head of Investigations

 2010University of Cambridge (LL.M. in International Law)

-2009University of Geneva (BLaw and Certificate of Transnational Law)
+2009Universities of Geneva and Humboldt zu Berlin (BLaw and Certificate of Transnational Law)

 • Languages